Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).*
+*Returns the most likely phone prefix and format of up to 100 phone numbers using first names, last names and geographic context.*

 > Body parameter